claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 -  **CloudWatch metrics for Amazon RDS**: You can use the Amazon CloudWatch service to monitor the performance and health of a DB instance.
 - **RDS DB instance status and recommendations**: View details about the current status of your instance by using the Amazon RDS console, AWS CLI, or RDS API.
 - **RDS Performance Insights and operating-system monitoring**: Performance Insights assesses the load on your database, and determine when and where to take action
-- **AWS services**: mazon RDS is integrated with Amazon EventBridge, Amazon CloudWatch Logs, and Amazon DevOps Guru.
+- **AWS services**: Amazon RDS is integrated with Amazon EventBridge, Amazon CloudWatch Logs, and Amazon DevOps Guru.
-### Other feature

 ### Access Management
 - Username and Password can be used to login into the database